bravoprochu/repo-extract/scripts/subtree/SYNC_MODES.md

 **Benefits:**

-- ✅ Your Lidl app stays in sync with main
+- ✅ Your project-one app stays in sync with main
 - ✅ You can freely modify copied libraries without affecting main
 - ✅ Simple mental model: synced items stay in sync, copied items are yours